 Anthony Rathe is a new star on the crime fiction stage and this reviewer wants more, please.

-David Stuart Davies
+David Stuart Davies, UK

 I thoroughly enjoyed this book and marvelled at both its pace and great character in Anthony Rathe with its intriguing twists and turns in four great imaginative tales.